 A new study has identified hundreds of genes associated with hair color using a predictive model incorporating multiple genes to help explain the shades of blond locks, black manes, brown dos, and red curls among people of European ancestry.

-This very large genome wide association study gives new insight into the genetic influence on human hair and pigmentation, according to the researchers.
+This very large genome-wide association study gives new insight into the genetic influence on human hair and pigmentation, according to the researchers.

 Combing through the Data

-Led by scientists at Kings College London, the study included contributions from researchers at more than a dozen institutions and included data from more than 300,000 people.
-About half of the data came from individuals who contributed data to the UK Biobank, and the other half came from 23andMe customers who consented to participate in research.
+Led by scientists at Kings College London, the study included contributions from researchers at more than a dozen institutions and data from more than 300,000 people.
+About half of the data came from individuals who contributed data to the UK Biobank, and the other half came from 23andMe customers who consented to participate in the research.

 Latitude and hair color

 The study also confirms the so-called “North-South cline” in hair color — this is the strong association between hair color and latitude, where darker hair is more common among people with ancestry from European countries in lower latitudes, and lighter locks are more common among those with ancestry from European countries in more northern latitudes.
-The difference also relates to the amount of sunlight in northern and southern latitudes.
-Less sunlight means it is harder to produce vitamin D. An adaptation to living in those environments is having lighter skin and hair that comes with less pigmentation, which in turn makes it easier to produce vitamin D.
+The difference also relates to the sunlight in northern and southern latitudes.
+Less sunlight means it is harder to produce vitamin D. An adaptation to living in those environments has lighter skin and hair that comes with less pigmentation, which in turn makes it easier to produce vitamin D.

 “Besides substantially increasing our understanding of human pigmentation genetics in general, finding these new hair color genes is also important for further increasing the accuracy of hair color prediction from DNA traces in future forensic applications, which can help to find unknown perpetrators of crime,” said Professor Manfred Kayser, of Erasmus University Medical Center in Rotterdam who is also the co-lead author of the paper.